allegroai/clearml-session/README.md

                         to docker (assumes k8s network ingestion) (default: false)
   --password PASSWORD   Advanced: Select ssh password for the interactive
+                        session (default: `randomly-generated` or previously
+                        used one)
+  --username USERNAME   Advanced: Select ssh username for the interactive
-                        session (default: previously used one)
+                        session (default: `root` or previously used one)

 Notice! all arguments are stored as new defaults for the next session
 ```